philosofool/funcgraph/README.md

-# funcgraph
+# FuncGraph
-Repo for developing a graph composable processes in python
+Repo for developing a graph composable processes in Python.